 Bergamot (Citrus bergamia) is a common ingredient used in many fragrances.
 It is similar to fruits like lime, lemon, orange and grapefruit.
 It is used as a top note in many men’s and women’s colognes and perfumes.
 This scent provides a fresh and zesty appeal to any cologne or perfume notes.
-So, what does it smell like?
+So, what does bergamot smell like?

 Bergamot smells like a sweet and balanced blend of citrus and greens with a light floral, bitter undertone.

-It is a little different from other citrus notes because it carries floral and green notes.
+Bergamot is a little different from other citrus notes because it carries floral and green notes.
 It serves the purpose of providing a fresh and uplifting notes in perfumery.
-In addition to that, it helps to fix the aromas, and it harmonizes all of the essences in a fragrance which helps to enhance it.
+In addition to that, bergamot helps to fix the aromas, and it harmonizes all of the essences in a fragrance which helps to enhance it.
 A perfect example of this is the men’s fragrance L’Eau d’Issey Pour Homme by Issey Miyake.
-This is what makes it such an important fragrance note.
+This is what makes bergamot such an important fragrance note.

-Two fragrance families, the fougere and chypre, rely heavily on bergamot in their compositions.
+Two fragrance families, the fougere fragrances and Chypre, rely heavily on bergamot in their compositions.
 This makes it an essential note in so many fragrances for both men and women

 More About Bergamot

-The botanical name is Citrus aurantium var., and it is a hybrid of lemon and bitter orange.
-Bergamot comes from the Calbria region of Southern Italy which is where the majority of the world’s supply comes from currently.
+The botanical name is Citrus aurantium var., and it is a hybrid of lemons and bitter oranges.
+Bergamot oil comes from the Calbria region of Southern Italy which is where the majority of the world’s supply comes from currently.
 Other places like Greece, Brazil, and the Ivory Coast also harvest the fruit.

 The name seems to be derived from Berga, the Spanish city which is in the southern part of Italy or the Calabria region.

 Citrus peel oils are prized for their limonene and pinene, but what sets bergamot apart is the large amount of linalyl acetate.
 This is a fruity and woody ester, so it is different from an orange.